hellstorm-software/Kult-Rising/readme.md

 - added underwater base to menu screen
 - added afk value from hive game to menu screen
 - fixed an error that caused VEK counter to increase exponentially
+- added ability to switch to FPS character on hive level

 Fixes<br>
 - <i>fixed a bug that caused an extra drone to spawn on reload</i>